lsst-ts/ts_fiberspectrograph/doc/index.rst

-.. py:currentmodule:: lsst.ts.FiberSpectrograph
+.. py:currentmodule:: lsst.ts.fiberspectrograph

-.. _lsst.ts.FiberSpectrograph:
+.. _lsst.ts.fiberspectrograph:

 #########################
-lsst.ts.FiberSpectrograph
+lsst.ts.fiberspectrograph
 #########################

 Commandable SAL Component (CSC) to control the fiber spectrographs that are used to determine the wavelengths of the LSST calibration lamps and lasers.

-.. _lsst.ts.FiberSpectrograph-using:
+.. _lsst.ts.fiberspectrograph-using:

-Using lsst.ts.FiberSpectrograph
+Using lsst.ts.fiberspectrograph
 ===============================

 .. toctree::